L30ZMine/Discord_custom_spotify_song/README.md

 ## I would also recommend muting the song if you dont want to get annoyed!
 ## also make sure your discord is connected to your spotify!
+### you can also download the mp3 i send and use that if you want!
 # By L30Z